crypto-org-chain/chain-docs/docs/resources/technical-glossary.md

 **Jailing**

 A validator is jailed when they make a byzantine fault.
+Jailing also happens to low uptime.
 When a validator gets jailed, they cannot perform any staking related operations relating to their account.

 #### L